In an emergency

 This is important, because when you call 999 for emergency assistance during an unexpected deterioration, it is the ambulance service's duty to proceed in the person's best interest, which usually includes a resuscitation.
 This will happen automatically unless the ambulance service are immediately shown the correct documentation (such as a ReSPECT form), detailing the patient's specific wishes not to be resuscitated.

 Being resuscitated is not always what people want, particularly if the person has been suffering from a terminal illness and has been preparing to die.
 It can be very distressing for them and also for their family members or loved ones to see that the ambulance crew have to resuscitate the person, rather than make them comfortable in their last hours.
-This seemingly goes against the wishes that have been expressed.

 Other emergency numbers you can call